-The Why: There are powerful forces reshaping the industry.
+There are powerful forces reshaping the industry.
 The players are shifting, investing in new sales channels and service combinations.
 There is a lot of hype and confusion, but there is also plenty of significant action.
 Consider the following trends:

-The What: In short, health insurance salespeople (both broker managers and direct sellers) will require more strategic sales skills to succeed going forward.
+In short, health insurance salespeople (both broker managers and direct sellers) will require more strategic sales skills to succeed going forward.
 They will need to increase focus on solutions that deliver value and rely less on product and price.
 Skills to develop and help execute business plans that provide greater short- and long-term value to the buying company (and to the broker) are essential now.
 These sales personnel need to focus on:

-The How: To manage this transformation, sales leaders can adapt key lessons from the sales transformation in high tech over the last ten years.
+To manage this transformation, sales leaders can adapt key lessons from the sales transformation in high tech over the last ten years.
 They must avoid the “race to the bottom” that results from focusing on selling similar products for less.
 Tech industry winners trained their sellers to adopt new skills and processes and focused their sellers on higher-level economic buyers.
 To win in this new environment, health insurance players must do the same.
 Here are four important levers to drive this change:

 – New performance measures that help focus reps on key products, cross-selling, strategic milestones or profitability – in addition to the traditional volume focus.
 The right application of these measures depends on the sales role, its targets and strategic objectives.
 However, the skills to design and implement such plans will be a key advantage for some carriers.